Zytronium/star-trek-battle-sim/README.md

 ```bash
 npm run debug-server
 ```
-This injects the environment variable `DEBUG=true` and runs the serve with `nodemon`.
+This injects the environment variable `DEBUG=true` and runs the server with `nodemon`.
 Nodemon must be installed for this to work.

 ----